OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 To unblock automatic deployments you can either:

-1. Perform a successful manual deployment so the current deployment on the dashboard is successful
+1. Perform a successful manual deployment so the current deployment on the dashboard is successful.
-2. Configure an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) to override the default behavior and force a deployment of the selected release
+2. Configure an [Auto Deploy Override](/docs/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides/index.md) to override the default behavior and force a deployment of the selected release.

 :::success
 You can be notified when this situation occurs, or use web hooks to code your own recovery actions - see [Subscriptions](/docs/administration/subscriptions/index.md) for more details.